DESIGN OF CCM POWER FACTOR CORRECTION BOOST CONVERTER

 The capacitor should be selected to handle Ic_2F_rms

 .
-Its capacitance should be enough to provide required hold up time at a given load Po.
+Its capacitance should be enough to provide during power interruptions the required hold up time at a given load Po.

 This online calculator will provide you with basic power relationship for the boost converter design.
-For an example of complete power stage design see this schematic
+For an example of complete power stage design see the schematic

 of 300W active CCM PFC pre-regulator.